-The high voltage (TB2) terminal block on the MFD and VELOX boilers & water heaters with NURO controls requires two hot leads (L1 & L2), one neutral (N), and a ground lead (G) for 208-240 VAC, single phase 60Hz electrical supply.
+The high voltage (TB2) terminal block on the VELOX water heaters with NURO controls requires two hot leads (L1 & L2), one neutral (N), and a ground lead (G) for 208-240 VAC, single phase 60Hz electrical supply.
 This terminal block (TB2) also contains dry-contact relays with a maximum voltage rating of 240VAC and 1/2 Amp maximum current capacity.
 Incorrect wiring can result in equipment damage, injury, or death.